by Mike Ratliff

 Our focus must be on God and our walk before Him yoked up with our Lord Jesus Christ while walking in the Spirit.
 If we do this, then we are walking in the Light.
 None of that is possible without the constant cleansing that comes from being in His presence.
 I have a hard time believing that the Apostle John meant for religious acclivity to substitute for this.

-9 I, John, your brother and partner in the tribulation and the kingdom and the patient endurance that are in Jesus, was on the island called Patmos on account of the word of God and the testimony of Jesus.
-10 I was in the Spirit on the Lord’s day, and I heard behind me a loud voice like a trumpet 11 saying, “Write what you see in a book and send it to the seven churches, to Ephesus and to Smyrna and to Pergamum and to Thyatira and to Sardis and to Philadelphia and to Laodicea.”
-(Revelation 1:9-11 ESV)
+9 I, John, your brother and fellow partaker in the tribulation and kingdom and perseverance which are in Jesus, was on the island called Patmos because of the word of God and the testimony of Jesus.
+10 I was in the Spirit on the Lord’s day, and I heard behind me a loud voice like the sound of a trumpet, 11 saying, “Write in a book what you see, and send it to the seven churches: to Ephesus and to Smyrna and to Pergamum and to Thyatira and to Sardis and to Philadelphia and to Laodicea.”
+Revelation 1:9-11 (NASB)